arminkuffer/ThreeBodyProblem/README.md

 # Three-Body Simulation in C++

-This project simulates the **three-body problem** in C++, where three celestial bodies interact under gravitational forces.
+This project simulates the **three-body problem** in C++, where three spherical bodies interact under gravitational forces.
 The simulation includes two numerical integration methods: **Runge-Kutta** and **Leapfrog**.

 ## Features
-- Simulates gravitational interactions between three celestial bodies.
+- Simulates the gravitational interactions between three spherical bodies in 2D.
 - Includes two numerical methods: **Runge-Kutta** and **Leapfrog**.
 - Visualizes the system using **SFML**.